 It’s been around since 1628, with holiday staples like Lebkuchen (gingerbread) the Christmas tree and the concept of Weihnachtsgeschenke (Christmas presents) originating right here in upper-Franconia.

 What I love about German Christmas is that it’s so embedded into the culture it has become part of the daily zeitgeist.
-It's not as much about material gifts as it is five-hour meals, spontaneous group walks through the forest and unannounced visits with copious Kuchen.
+It's not as much about material gifts as it is five-hour meals, spontaneous group walks through the forest and unannounced visits replete with Kuchen (cakes).
 House gifts or Mitbringsel are brought for even quick visits throughout the year.
 The tenets of giving, receiving and social benefits of spending time with friends and family are deeply rooted in German culture.